 First, we need you to understand that robbery charges must be taken seriously.
 They cannot be treated as if they are simple theft charges.
 Robbery is a felony in Pennsylvania and prosecutors are going to do what they can to see the maximum punishment is given out.

-At the SMA Law Group, we want to help.
+At SMT Legal, we want to help.
 When you need an Indiana County robbery attorney, our qualified and experienced team will get to work on defending you.
 Our goal is to get your charges reduced or have them thrown out altogether.

 What Robbery Charges Mean For You

 Let us stress that the crime of robbery is different than theft and comes with much harsher penalties when a person is found guilty.
 In Pennsylvania, you can expect that prosecutors will vigorously pursue these charges.